TOKIO INKARAMI Parkour Team Welcomes Three New Members and Enters Its Fourth Season

 The event was broadcast live on the "Olympic Channel" and shocked fans around the world.
 In 2021, the team also placed 3rd in the Red Bull Art of Motion, and in the semi-finals, they scored the highest score in the history of the event.

-TOKIO Inkarami Parkour Team History
+TOKIO INKARAMI Parkour Team History

-Since its inception in 2022, the TOKIO Inkarami Parkour Team has established itself as a leader in the Japanese parkour world.
+Since its inception in 2022, the TOKIO INKARAMI Parkour Team has established itself as a leader in the Japanese parkour world.
 The team's "team structure" is rare in the world, and even in the individual sport of parkour, the team members share an environment where they can improve their skills while engaging in friendly competition.

 At the 2024 Japan Championships, he showed his overwhelming ability by sweeping the gold, silver, and bronze medals in men's freestyle, as well as winning gold and silver in women's freestyle.
 Furthermore, he has steadily produced results at world competitions, winning a silver medal in men's freestyle at the 2022 World Cup, a bronze medal in women's freestyle at the 2023 World Cup, and a 4th place finish at the 2024 World Championships, pushing the Japanese parkour scene to the world stage.